 What is tax debt and how can a loan help?

-- Individuals with tax debt of less than $50,000 can use ATO’s online service to set up payment plans
+- Individuals or sole traders with income tax or activity statement debt of $100,000 or less can set up automated payment plans online with the ATO services for individuals.

-- For activity statement tax debt or income tax debt less than $25,000, individuals and businesses can phone the ATO to set up a payment plan over the phone.
+- For tax debts over $100,000, individuals and businesses can phone the ATO to set up a payment plan over the phone.
 Businesses should phone 13 28 66.

 If you want to pay your debt off in its entirety rather than opt for an ATO payment plan, consider a tax debt loan.